Call for Applications

 InsuResilience Centre of Excellence on Gender-smart Solutions Technical Advisory Facility

-The InsuResilience Centre of Excellence (‘CoE’) on Gender-smart Solutions Technical Advisory Facility aims to support and scale up the practical application of knowledge resource on gender-smart Climate and Disaster Risk Finance and Insurance (CDRFI) solutions.
-This is in response to an identified need and demand from InsuResilience Members for advice and support on applying this gender-related knowledge in practice.
-The InsuResilience Global Partnership (IGP) Secretariat, together with a qualified Gender Advisor, will offer the Technical Advisory Facility as a free service with the aim to scale up the practical application of step-by-step guidance material developed on specific topics related to gender-smart CDRFI solutions among IGP members and other interested parties.
+The IGP CoE TAF aims to support and scale up the practical application of knowledge on gender-smart CDRFI solutions.
+This is in response to an identified need and demand from InsuResilience Members for advice and support on applying gender-related knowledge in practice.
+The IGP Secretariat, together with a qualified Gender Advisor, will provide the technical advisory as a free service.

 Target Audience